SeanLachhander/Spotify-Puzzles/Reversed Binary/README.md

 Time
 ------
-The script also shows the amount of seconds for it to run through.
+The script also shows the amount of seconds it takes to complete.